arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/datasheet/datasheet.md

 ### Recommended Operating Conditions

 <p style="text-align: justify;">
-The table below provides a comprehensive guideline for the optimal use of the Portenta Mid Carrier, outlining typical operating conditions and design limits.
-The operating conditions of the Portenta Mid Carrier are largely based on the specifications of its components.
+The table below provides a comprehensive guideline for the optimal use of the Arduino Portenta Mid Carrier, outlining typical operating conditions and design limits.
+The operating conditions of the Carrier are largely based on the specifications of its components.
 </p>

 <div style="text-align:center;">